devjgames/J3D/README.md

 Resource - base class for all classes that need to be managed by a resource manager

-Mesh - an configurable mesh class
+Mesh - configurable mesh class

 MeshLoader - loads position/texture/normal meshes from OBJ files